Friction

 Friction example - sled

-The friction between the sled’s base and the snow allows for controlled sliding
+The friction between the sled’s base and the snow allows for controlled sliding | Image: Force in Physics

 As a sled glides across the snow, it encounters friction between its surface and the snowy terrain.
-The interaction between the sled and the snow creates resistance, leading to the generation of friction.
+The interaction between the sled and the snow creates resistance, which leads to the generation of friction.
 This friction plays a crucial role in controlling the sled’s speed and ensuring a controlled sliding motion.
 Without friction, the sled would simply slide uncontrollably on the snow, making it difficult to steer or slow down.
 The presence of friction between the sled and the snow is essential for an enjoyable and safe sledding experience.

 Shoe polish